Assistantships

 Assistantships by Term Calendar

 Assistantship start and end dates must fall within the following assistantship term calendar to be properly reported for the terms.
-For example, if you are appointing a student on a fall/spring assistantship, the start date could be August 24 and the end date could be May 6.
+For example, if you are appointing a student on a fall/spring assistantship, the start date could be the first day of the fall semester and the end date could be the last day of the spring semester finals.
 If you are appointing a student on an annual assistantship, the start date should be August 15 or later.
 You may have different start/end dates for your fall/spring or single term assistantships; however, the dates must fall within the term calendar dates listed below.
 With this calendar, “break appointments” are just other, shorter appointments within the broader term dates.

 Minimum assistantship stipend requirements are set for agreements that fall within the assistantships term calendar dates.
 For agreements that fall outside of the assistantships term calendar dates, additional compensation beyond the minimum stipend must be provided for that extended period.